imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:Given a 6 x 6 2D array,arr, an hourglass is a subset of values with indices falling in the following pattern

+📌 Day 4: Dyanmic Array

+Problem Statement:Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
+Declare an integer,last Answer, and initialize it to 0